Locator Neural Network

 Software for this tutorial#

 For this tutorial, we will be using a container I made based on a Neural Network called Locator [1].
 Locator is a set of python tools [2] that build a neural network with Tensorflow to predict the location of organisms basiced on their genotype (DNA; or genetic background).
 The neural network is trained on genotypes from a set of organisms with known location (latitude and longitude).
 The network is then passed genotypes from organisms of unknown origin, and their location is predicted (latitude and longitude).
 Model error can be determined by calculating the distance as-the-crow-flies (Haversine) between the known and predicted locations.
-We'll use this container and a publicly available dataset to learn how to submit single and array jobs to Hyak's job scheduler, SLURM.
+We'll use this container and a publicly available dataset to learn how to submit single and array jobs to Hyak's job scheduler, Slurm.

 Data Source Credit